basedricky/WillAnyoneREADME/Develop/testREADME.md

   *The purpose of the project and any roadblocks/experiences you'd like to share along the way:*

-  The purpose of this project was to showcase my understanding of node.js
+  The purpose of this project as to expand my knowledge of node.js and how to run application from terminal

   ## Table of Contents